robvet/dapr-workshop/Assignment04/step-by-step.md

 ## Step 2a: Test the application

-Now, we'll test the update by running the application from end-to-end.
+Now, you'll test the update by running the application from end-to-end.

 1. Make sure no services from previous tests are running (close the terminal windows)

 1. Make sure all the Docker containers introduced in the previous assignments are running (you can use the `src/Infrastructure/start-all.ps1` script to start them).

-1. Open the terminal window in VS Code and make sure the current folder is `src/VehicleRegistrationService`.
+1. Open a **new** terminal window in VS Code and make sure the current folder is `src/VehicleRegistrationService`.

 1. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar: